Theralley/MasterThesis/README.md

 10 sudo apt-get install fish -y

-10.1 If WSL
+10.1 If WSL, Install Xming X Server for windows

-	Install Xming X Server for windows
+		start a server on windows

-		start a server
+			Xlaunch, next, next, next

-		export DISPLAY=:0
+		command: export DISPLAY=:0

 		//Have to do this every time you close WSL